Jan Kostka

-Jan Kostka (ca. 1529–1581) was a Polish noble and a candidate in elections for the new King of Poland in 1572.
+Jan Kostka (c.
+1529 – 1581) was a Polish noble and a candidate in elections for the new King of Poland in 1572.
 He was also an advisor to Kings Henry of Valois and Stefan Batory.

 He was a courtier and a secretary of the King, Podskarbi of Duchy of Prussia since 1555, castellan of Gdańsk in 1556–1574, voivode of Sandomierz Voivodeship since 1574, and president of the Komisja Morska (Sea Commission).
 He advocated for a union of Royal Prussia with the Crown.